DanielMartinAlarcon/DanielMartinAlarcon.github.io/_posts/2019-6-8-reproducible-science.md

 Now you should see that the terminal prompt changed, and that you are now inside the container!
 Check out which programs are installed with `pip list`, and get ready to start installing more stuff.

 ## Update the image with new packages
 From this point, I normally keep three terminal windows open: one running Jupyter inside the container, one running a bash shell to my local machine, one running a bash shell to the container.
-I edit the container's contents from the inside or by changing the folders that are mounted to the container (in this case, everything in `repo_root`).
+I sometimes edit the container's contents from the inside by creating files with `make data`, and sometimes from the outside by changing the folders that are mounted to the container (in this case, everything in `repo_root`).
 If you use VS Code, note that it has useful plugins for seeing currently available images and containers.

 As you start working, you'll figure out what new Python packages you need for your project.
 After you install them in the container, remember to occasionally export those dependencies to `requirements.txt`.
 Do so by running, from inside the container: